kubachour/google-ads-uac-scripts/successful-ad-scripts-calls.md

 RESULT: SUCCESS
 Asset Resource Name: customers/1234567890/assets/-1
 ```

-**Note:** If the returned resource name contains `-1` (temporary ID), it may be because:
-1. **Preview mode**: Running as "Preview" instead of "Run" doesn't execute mutations, so no real ID is assigned
-2. **Deduplication**: Google may deduplicate identical image content with an existing asset

-Always use "Run" (not "Preview") to get real asset IDs.

 ---

 ### IMAGE: Upload from Drive + Add to Ad - FULL SUCCESS